 “Quite frankly,” Roy summarizes, “all of our programs allow for everyone to feel good, to shine, to feel connected, and to have fun with each other.
 Having fun, feeling connected, and laughing with each other can have amazing impacts on employee retention, loyalty, and engagement.”

 The bad news is that a tight labor market and competition for talent will be with us for several more years.
-The good news is that most of the factors driving (and avoiding) employee turnover are within management’s control.
+The good news is that most of the factors driving employee turnover and improving employee retention are within management’s control.

 As noted in Entrepreneur, “The reality is that there’s no such thing as a labor crisis right now if you have employees who are happy, engaged and loyal…(and) other people actually want to work for your organization (which happens when you gain a reputation for employees whose universal needs are supported through working with you).”